isomerpages/govtech-gobusiness/_FAQ/1gm-marine.md

 This set of FAQs apply to companies in the M&O sector.
 It covers Shipyards, Resident Contractors and Common Contractors as per the Ministry of Manpower’s (MOM)’s Marine Shipyard sector definition, and other companies under Singapore Standard Industrial Classification (SSIC) codes 28112, 28241, 30110, 30120.

 #### **2. Which companies are required to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
-The Marine & Offshore COVID-Safe Restart Criteria will apply to all Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors, as per the Ministry of Manpower’s (MOM’s) definition of the Marine Shipyard Sector.
+The Marine & Offshore COVID-Safe Restart Criteria will apply to all Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors, as per the Ministry of Manpower’s (MOM’s) definition of the Marine Shipyard Sector and other companies under Singapore Standard Industrial Classification (SSIC) codes 28112, 28241, 30110, 30120.

-#### **3. If I am not a Shipyard, Resident Contractor or Common Contractor, do I need to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
-The Marine & Offshore COVID-Safe Restart Criteria only apply to Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors.
-Other companies are required to comply with MOM’s prevailing advisories.

-#### **4. How will checks be done to ensure that companies are complying with COVID-Safe Restart Criteria?**
+#### **3. How will checks be done to ensure that companies are complying with COVID-Safe Restart Criteria?**
-MOM will implement an Audit and Inspection regime to conduct checks and to ensure compliance on site based on relevant safe management measures.
+EDB will implement an Audit and Inspection regime to conduct checks and to ensure compliance on site based on relevant safe management measures.

 Penalties will be imposed on firms which have contravened the <a href="https://covid.gobusiness.gov.sg/safemanagement/sector/" target="_blank">Marine & Offshore COVID-Safe Restart Criteria or MOM’s Safe Management Measures</a>, whichever relevant.
 In addition, firms will be required to resubmit their rectification plans, where applicable, and implement these measures as part of the follow ups to the enforcement actions taken.

-#### **5. What happens if a project or worksite is found to have a worker infected with COVID-19 after works have resumed?**
-Shipyards and contractors should immediately vacate and cordon-off the immediate section of the workplace premises where the confirmed case worked.
-There is no need to vacate the whole yard or building if there is no sustained and close contact with the confirmed case.
-Subsequently, carry out a thorough cleaning and disinfect all relevant on-site areas and assets exposed to confirmed cases, in accordance with the National Environment Agency’s (NEA’s) guidelines.
-Please refer to the <a href="https://covid.gobusiness.gov.sg/safemanagement/sector/" target="_blank">Marine & Offshore COVID-Safe Restart criteria</a> for further guidance on the handling of suspected and/or confirmed cases.

-The whole team that the infected worker is from will have to be isolated and tested; works on site may be suspended.

 ## **Application to Resume M&O Works**